romil-m/Tower-of-Hanoi-visualizer/README.md

 2. Each move consists of taking the upper disk from one of the stacks and placing it on top of another stack i.e. a disk can only be moved if it is the uppermost disk on a stack.
 3. No disk may be placed on top of a smaller disk.

-To solve Tower of Hanoi programmaticaly recursion is used.
+To solve Tower of Hanoi programmatically recursion is used.

 Used graphics.py which is a wrapper around Tkinter(https://docs.python.org/3/library/tkinter.html) & should run on any platform where Tkinter is available.